Sequential Thinking Multi-Agent System (MAS)

 This server runs as a standard executable script that communicates via stdio, as expected by MCP.
 The exact configuration method depends on your specific MCP client implementation.
 Consult your client's documentation for details.

-section should include the API key for your chosen LLM_PROVIDER
+The env section should include the API key for your chosen LLM_PROVIDER.

 {